 When I was in practice the firm I worked at had a set lunch hour at 1pm which helped because it gave staff the focus of when to take a break.
 I always made sure I took my lunch hour and in later years would spring up at 1pm, go to the bathroom and into exercise gear.
 You could find me on Newcastle Quayside flying along (in my fitter days) as I marched out on my lunchtime exercise.
 On my run I would come up with solutions that had been staring me in the face and my chargeable hours would surge in the afternoon because of my renewed energy.
 I was fit, well and able to cope with the rigours of practice.

-At the start of this academic year I set myself a rather ambitious target of doing a wellbeing activity once a month but my line manager gently suggested I aim for two per term and build from there.
-So for Semester 1 the Law Clinic held a bake sale raising money for Sunderland Mind on World Mental Health Day.
+At the start of this academic year, I set myself a rather ambitious target of doing a wellbeing activity once a month but my line manager gently suggested I aim for two per term and build from there.
+The Law Clinic held a bake sale raising money for Sunderland Mind on World Mental Health Day.
 The slogan was “They say a problem shared is a problem halved… So let’s take some time out together, share a cake and just talk for as long as we need” and it went down well with all involved.
 Another event involved a trip to the Courts in Newcastle combined with a visit to a cat café, mixing up relaxation with pets with an educational visit and a talk from a Circuit Judge.

-As we all continue to sail our boats in unsettling times it is these tools that will guide us through the storm.
+As we all continue to sail our boats through unsettling times it is these tools that will guide us through the storm.

-For further information about wellbeing and mental health, read more about mental health awareness week or learn about LawCare, a registered charity that promotes and supports good mental health and wellbeing in the legal community.
+For further information about wellbeing and mental health learn about LawCare, a registered charity that promotes and supports good mental health and wellbeing in the legal community.